vladimirpavk/react-redux/README.md

 It's a security risk and not a good practice to access database server direct from the frontend.
 You should always accesss your backend first.
 Check errors and potential security breaches on both ends.

-In this example email and password authentication provider is used.
-Firebase offers many different kind of providers.
-Firestore database.
+In this example firestore email and password authentication provider is used.

 ## **Questions to answer:**